viki-vik/nginx-docker-k8s/README.md

   * kubectl will be automaticaly configured
   * minikube addons enable ingress
 4. Python 3
-* install python3.9
+* install python depending on OS (install python3.9)
-* pip install requests datetime
+* in Python terminal run: pip install requests datetime

 -----------------------------------------------------------
 ## How to use this project: